FRC2706/Minibots/gen2-build.md

-Recipe for building Gen 2 Minibot
+# Building the Gen 2 Minibot

+Most of our team's gen2 Minibots will be built by refreshing an existing Classic Minibot.
+However, in case anyone wants to build their own from scratch, links are provided here for all the supplies.

-Hardware
+## Hardware

-Chassis kit: 2WD base kit from Amazon
+Chassis baseplate: from 2WD chassis kit such as https://www.amazon.ca/YIKESHU-Smart-Robot-Encoder-Battery/dp/B073VHQT6P

 Pi: Raspberry Pi 3 Model B+ or Raspberry Pi 4 Model B/1GB